kuzzleio/documentation-old/guide/source/includes/essentials/_installation-linux.md

 If you are running some of the service(s) externally, you can configure their host and port using some environment variables and/or a `.kuzzlerc` file.

-Please refer to [Kuzzle configuration section](#configuration) for more information.
+Please refer to the [Kuzzle configuration section](#configuring-kuzzle) for more information.

 ##### Useful commands list